vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `external-network` option.
 If you do not specify the `external-network` option, the virtual container host uses the default VM Network for external traffic.
 - You can direct traffic between ESXi hosts, vCenter Server, and the virtual container host to a specific network by specifying the `management-network` option.
 If you do not specify the `management-network` option, the virtual container host uses the external network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `client-network` option.
 If you do not specify the `client-network` option, the Docker API uses the external network.
 - You can designate a specific network for container VMs to use by specifying the `container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` with the `--net` option when they run or create a container.
 This option requires a distributed port group that must exist before you run `vic-machine create`.
 You cannot use the same distributed port group that you use for the bridge network.
-You provide a descriptive name for the network, that is used by Docker.
+You provide a descriptive name for the network, for use by Docker.
 For example, the descriptive name appears as an available network in the output of `docker info`.

 This example deploys a virtual container host with the following configuration: